How we advocate

 In order to develop our positions and messages to effectively advocate for Veterans and their families, the Legion supports and conducts research, and consults with our members, other Veterans and their families, and with subject matter experts.
 Our advocacy is consistent with the approximately 20 other Canadian organizations that make up the Veterans Consultation Assembly.

-With a membership more than 275,000 strong, we advocate through a number of key activities and processes:
+With a membership 270,000 strong, we advocate through a number of key activities and processes:

 The democratic voice of Legion members and the resolution process